 At City of Rochester School we offer our pupils a bespoke education package that is matched as closely as possible to the National Curriculum.
 In addition, there is an experiential learning element which ensures our children are immersed in their learning programmes and the subject matter – this includes links to the outside world where pupils can connect with nature.
-Examples of this include:

-Forest School will run for a 6 week block during the year where pupils from KS1 –KS3 (optional at KS4) engage in learning opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland and other natural environment with trees.
+Forest School will run for a 6-week block where pupils from KS1 –KS3 engage in learning opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences in a woodland and other natural environment with trees.

 MAGIC (UK) Ltd is the proprietor of City of Rochester School - Registered in England and Wales No: 11334607 - registered office: Bradbury House, View Road, Cliffe Woods, ME3 8UJ - Copyright © 2018 City of Rochester School - All Rights